 I had this idea for a quilt a LONG time ago.
 And one day last week, in a rare quiet moment of nursing, the idea popped back into my head and I had to shove ALL other projects aside and do it.
 It was a little hairy at first, but after a lot of thinking and plotting, I think it turned out so cute!
-I know, I know, it looks like a basic 2″ square pattern–nothing revolutionary.
+I know, I know, it looks like a basic 2" square pattern--nothing revolutionary.
+But just you wait, this is the basketweave quilt pattern...and yes, there is weaving!

 It looks like a lot of work, right?
 Would you be surprised to know that it wasn't?
 That the whole project took me only a few hours?